 This is the most commonly asked question.
 And surprisingly, most students fail to convince the visa officer with their answer to this query as they babble about unnecessary things and do not give the officer what he expects.
 So what is the visa officer actually looking for in your answer?
 A couple of things.

 The first thing a visa officer might notice about you that will set him off is if you have memorized the answer to this question.
 Your answer must come about naturally and not seem as if you do not actually mean it.
 You need to convince the officer that the United States is the best prospect for you and he should sense from your answer that you are passionate about it.
 The officer is mainly looking for a couple of solid points that justify your interest in studying in the country.
-Therefore, you can answer this question in a couple of different ways.

 The United States has one of the best educational systems in the world and academic experience that has been gained from a US university is greatly valued all around the globe.
 So pursuing my higher degree from such a well-structured education system will undoubtedly help me succeed and stand out when I step into the professional world.